Owenn-boop/fitness-tracker/README.md

-# Team 21 project 3
+# Team 21 Project 3

 Project intro:
 In today’s fast-paced world, maintaining a healthy lifestyle can be challenging.
 The advent